-Click on Share button of the notebook and add them by their username or email id registered with Jovian.ml (you can add a non jovian user email id as well to send an invite).
+Click on Share button of the notebook and add them by their username or email id registered with Jovian.

 This will allow the contributors to be able to commit changes to the same notebook project.
 The experiments by all the collaborators will also show up in the compare table. tab.